-The permit regulations create two offences which apply to statutory undertakers.
+The permit rRegulations create two offences which apply to statutory undertakers.
 In the context of the Yorkshire Common Permit Scheme these are:

-1. Carrying out activities on the street or highway without a permit - except immediate activities - see below - maximum fine level 5;

-2. Carrying out activities on the street or highway in a way that contravenes the conditions attached to the permit, or conditions attached to an immediate activity before a permit issued for those activities - maximum fine level 4.
+- 1. Carrying out activities on the street or highway without a permit except immediate activities see below maximum fine level 5; - 2.
+Carrying out activities on the street or highway in a way that contravenes the conditions attached to the permit, or conditions attached to an immediate activity before a permit issued for those activities maximum fine level 4.

-Within this scheme the permit offences shall only apply to undertakers and not to the highway authority.
+Within this scheme the permit offences shall only apply to undertakers and not to the Permit Authority as highway authority.